Therapeutic Massage by Amethyst

 The most important thing to remember about prenatal massage is that communication with your therapist is critical.
 She’ll work with you to find the ideal position, but you must let her know if you’re experiencing any pain or discomfort during the session.

 Staying Safe During Prenatal Massage

-Women with normal, healthy pregnancies benefit greatly from regular prenatal massages.
+Women with normal, healthy pregnancies benefit significantly from regular prenatal massages.
 If, however, you have a high-risk pregnancy or are early in your first trimester, speak with your doctor or midwife before beginning a massage therapy program.
-While the benefits are available to you too, it’s important to get the go-ahead from your physician.
+While the benefits are available to you, too, it’s important to get the go-ahead from your physician.